Oh, how you love it!

 The Solution: Leave some time between writing and editing.
 These are two very different states of mind, it’s like creativity vs craft.
 Never edit while you are in the process of writing.
 And once you are done writing, sleep on your story for at least one night (better several nights), before you start with developmental editing and “judging your story.”

 Put each of your headgears, the writer’s hat and the editor’s hat, on at their appropriate time, and you will get the most out of your story.
-It will be fascinating, but also well-crafted.
+It will be imaginative, but also well-crafted.

 The Author at Work

-5. You Don’t Give Yourself Options for Editing
+Mistake #5: You Don’t Give Yourself Options for Editing

 What you do: When you write, you take a decision every second.
 You choose certain character actions, sentences, words, and reject all other possible character actions, sentences, words.
 To put it bluntly, you prevent much more than you make happen.